How Pure is Pure?

 To ensure the health of the animals and the purity of the raw material used for our products, there is an active veterinarian control, before, during and after slaughter.

 The raw materials are desiccated without excessive heat, powdered, blended and capsuled.
-That makes it easy to use as a nutritional supplement with normal diet or as an addition to special diets such as raw foods.
+That makes it easy to use as a nutritional supplement with a normal diet or as an addition to special diets such as raw foods.

-According to the website of The George Mateljan Foundation, grass fed lamb contains Omega 3 in high dosages.
+According to the website of The George Mateljan Foundation, grass-fed lamb contains Omega 3 in high dosages.
 George Mateljahe the author of the book “The world´s Healthiest Foods” states that lamb meat contains approximately 50% the amount of omega 3 acid found in cod and tuna.
-Meat from grass-fed lambs also include the healthy fatty acid CLA (conjugated linoleic acid).
+Meat from grass-fed lambs also includes the healthy fatty acid CLA (conjugated linoleic acid).
 “Ever-increasing number of studies show increased intake of CLA to be associated with improved immune and inflammatory function, improved bone mass, improved blood sugar regulation, reduced body fat, and better maintenance of lean body mass.
 Recent studies show that grass-fed lamb contains nearly twice as much CLA as conventionally fed lamb.
 Interestingly, lambs grazing during the spring and summer months store more CLA than lambs grazing during the fall and winter; higher CLA storage is also found for lambs grazing on highland and mountain pastures.”
 See: Grass-fed lamb, world healthiest food.

 Win – Win

 The glands used by Pure Natura are by-products derived from the harvesting of lambs for human consumption.
 In addition to making this valuable raw material available to interested consumers, it promotes full utilization of raw materials, creates jobs and promotes sustainability.